genefu/WeathArt/README.md

+# WeathArt
-# Procedurally generated art based on the weather in your current location!
+Procedurally generated art based on the weather in your current location!